NicholasKirchner/x49gp/README.md

 sudo cp BACKUP /Volumes/X49GP/
 ```

-NOTE:  If using HPGCC2 don't forget the the ARMToolbox.
+NOTE:  If using HPGCC2 don't forget the ARMToolbox.

 ------------------------------------------------------------------------